 *I will be using the gender-neutral pronoun “they” since Kawashima’s gender identity is unknown.

-Their foster father, although providing them with shelter and education, openly harassed them and often bragged about marrying Kawashima.
-He would act abusively if he saw them so much as smile at another man.
-Kawashima put all their effort into their studies, practicing both judo and kendo and developing a passion for the social sciences.
+However, Kawashima’s life was far from perfect.
+Their foster father openly harassed them and often bragged about marrying Kawashima to his friends.
+He would act violently if he saw them so much as smile at another man.
+He raped Kawashima when they were 17.

-When Kawashima was a teenager, they cut their hair and starting wearing boy’s clothing, sparking plenty of attention from the press.
+So Kawashima dived into the cities.
+They cut their hair and started wearing boy’s clothing, shocking both the public and the press.
 “People criticize me and say that I am perverted, and maybe they’re right,” Kawashima said in a Japanese newspaper, in 1925.
-At the time, cutting your hair when born a woman was unheard of and considered wrong.
-Kawashima said they “decided to cease being a woman forever” and that they had “a tendency toward the third sex.”
-However, Kawashima also claimed to wear men’s clothing to do things women couldn’t do, possibly because of the intolerant environment they lived in.
-After being raped by their stepfather at seventeen and their failed suicide attempt, they had no choice but to leave home.
+Cutting your hair when born a woman was unheard of in conservative Japan.
+The public nearly fainted when Kawashima said they “decided to cease being a woman forever” and that they had “a tendency toward the third sex.”

 Though there is a home, I can’t return